 Figure 25 Vertical wind shear (source: author) At high latitudes sporadic E zones occur mainly at night with little seasonal variance.
 They are attributed to ionization by incoming high energy charged particles entering the polar region from the magnetosphere.
-Clouds of auroral E_s drift westward in the evening and eastward in the early morning at speeds between 200 and 3,000 meters per second, much like the auroral itself.
+Clouds of auroral $E_s$ drift westward in the evening and eastward in the early morning at speeds between 200 and 3,000 meters per second, much like the auroral itself.
 Sporadic E zones within the polar caps have a different characteristic.
 They are weaker and extend across the polar caps in the form of ribbons in a roughly sunward direction.
-11.3.4 F1 Region The F1 region (Figure 28) extends in altitude from about 130 to 210 km.
+11.3.4 F1 Region The F1 region (Figure 26) extends in altitude from about 130 to 210 km.
 The electron density in the F1 region peaks around local noon at an altitude in the neighborhood of 180 km.
-At its peak, the electron density is approximately 2.5×10^5 electrons per cm3.
+At its peak, the electron density is approximately $2.5 \times 10^5$ electrons per cm.
 The F1 region disappears at night merging into the F2 region.
 It also merges with the F2 region in the winter months during solar maximum.